minya/masked_emails_utils/README.md

 ```bash
 ./edit-email <email_id>
 ```
-Opens the system editor with a JSON payload for the ```MaskedEmail/set``` API call.
+Opens the system editor with a JSON payload for the `MaskedEmail/set` API call.
 Make changes and save.

+## Troubleshooting
+- If you encounter permission issues, ensure the scripts are executable: `chmod +x ./*`
+- Check your API token if you get authentication errors
+- For full API documentation, refer to the [Fastmail API documentation](https://www.fastmail.com/developer/)